ps68060/GEMiCal.fpc/README.md

 Simple Pure-Pascal GEM to display a calendar.

-It is not very functional at the moment but the goal is to integrate the code from Calndr and be able to read an ics file and do some basic date and calendar functions.
+It is not very functional at the moment, it is very much an MVP.

+Current functions:

-The calendar of the current month is shown.
+1. displays current month only
+2. shows any event that either starts or ends in the current month
+3. the ICS folder can be changed but the window does not redraw itself.

+Contributions welcome.